zboxfs/zbox/README.md

 ## Build with Docker

-Zbox comes with [Docker] support, it is easier to build Zbox with [zboxfs/base] image.
+ZboxFS comes with [Docker] support, it is easier to build ZboxFS with [zboxfs/base] image.
 This image is based on Ubuntu 16.04 and has Rust stable and libsodium included.
 Check more details in the [Dockerfile](docker/base.docker).

-You can also use image [zboxfs/android] to build Zbox for Android.
+You can also use image [zboxfs/android] to build ZboxFS for Android.
 It is based on [zboxfs/base] image and has Android NDK included.
 Check more details in the [Dockerfile](docker/android.docker).